kbkubow/DaphniaPulex20162017Sequencing/SuperCloneAssignment.md

                 }
                 sc.dt[,superClone.sizeRank := as.numeric(as.factor(rank(-superClone.size, ties="average")))]

     ### There was a slight error in assigning letters to the superclones, Karen is adding in a line of code and editing one other line.
+THIS IS NOT WORKING EITHER!!!!
                 sc.dt <- as.data.table(sc.dt %>%
                         mutate(SCnum = group_indices_(sc.dt, .dots=c("superClone.sizeRank", "superClone.index"))))